goodfishfrancis/COSC-2328/assignment 8/README.md

 * Update your class web page with a link to your asg8 page.
 If no link is found you will receive a zero.
 No exceptions.
 * Submit ALL of your files to Canvas for assignment 8

-The html file is located [here](http://www.jbryan2.create.stedwards.edu/cosc2328/asg8Example.html.txt) The css file is located [here](http://www.jbryan2.create.stedwards.edu/cosc2328/css/asg8Example.css) The js file is located [here](http://www.jbryan2.create.stedwards.edu/cosc2328/js/asg8Example.js)
+The html file is located [here](http://www.jbryan2.create.stedwards.edu/cosc2328/asg8Example.html.txt) \n The css file is located [here](http://www.jbryan2.create.stedwards.edu/cosc2328/css/asg8Example.css) \n The js file is located [here](http://www.jbryan2.create.stedwards.edu/cosc2328/js/asg8Example.js) \n